typings/typings/docs/commands.md

 ## View

-Get information for a package on the Typings Registry
+Get information for a package on the Typings Registry.

 ```
 typings view <pkg>